monkeystylle/chat-kabaw-sockets/README.md

-# Chat Application - WebSocket Client

-A real-time chat application built with Next.js and WebSocket technology, featuring a modern UI with error boundaries and comprehensive error handling.

 ## 🎯 Project Overview

 This is a WebSocket-based chat client that connects to the Kabaw Sockets test server.
 It demonstrates real-time messaging, connection management, and robust error handling in a React/Next.js environment.